ostdotcom/website-docupony/platform/docs/guides/create-user-wallet.md

 ```

-:::caution Make sure you implement the callback function `registerDevice`
+:::warning Make sure you implement the callback function `registerDevice`
 Make sure you implement the callback function `registerDevice` in the class calling this workflow.
 This function will get device information from wallet SDK and your app should communicate this information to your server to register the device.
 In case of successful device registration call `ostDeviceRegisteredInterface.deviceRegistered()`, in case of failure call `ostDeviceRegisteredInterface.cancelFlow()` .
 :::